rajesh-nitc/terraform-gcp-foundation/$vpc-sc/README.md

-# VPCSC
+# VPC-SC

-In 01-org, an aggregated logsink at org level is created to send _only_ the vpc sc violations to the central logging project.
+In 01-org, an aggregated logsink at org level is created to send _only_ the vpc-sc violations to the central logging project.

 Sample sql to query the dataset: